 ATED is an annual tax charge for companies owning expensive UK residential properties.

-The Annual Tax on Enveloped Dwellings (ATED) was introduced from 1 April 2013 and requires certain non-natural persons, such as companies, partnerships with at least one company member and collective investment schemes, to pay an annual charge if:
+The Annual Tax on Enveloped Dwellings (ATED) was introduced from 1 April 2013 and requires certain non-natural persons, including companies, partnerships with at least one company member and collective investment schemes, to pay an annual charge if:

 - They own UK residential property; and